-means that the 1
+means that the

-means that the bank has
+bank has

 measured if the

 initiative is

 successful in

 generating the

 desired results of

-stronger financial
+strongerfinancial

 skills, and thus,

 any individual

 that is supported

 with the initiative

 will achieve the

 desired results.

 A bank can't

-count a click as
+count a click as 1

 an individual so

 we encourage

 that the data is

 presented as #

 of individuals for

 deanonymized

 users and # of

 interactions for

 anonymized

 users.

 B.1.2 % of relevant Based on internal B.2.2 % of customers Transactional B.3.2 % of customers Transactional B.4.2 % of customers Survey and/or

 employees data.
 Measures the actively using data based. who use the and/or survey for which transactional data

-• supported with percentage of the online/mobile Measures the bank's services data based. spending based.
+supported with percentage of the on line/mobile Measures the bank's services data based. spending based.
 Measures

 effective training on relevant employees banking percentage of to create a Measures the exceeded 90% the percentage of

-financial inclusion. supported with platform/tools customers financial action percentage of of inflows for customers with a
+financial inclusion, supported with platform/tools customers financial action percentage of of inflows for customers with a

-responsible credit effective training on plationificois logging in, at plan with the customers who more than 6 transaction
+responsible credit effective training on logging in, at plan with the customers who more than 6 transaction

 and/or financial financial inclusion, least once a bank create a financial months last account and/or

-health responsible credit month, to one of Dank action plan with year savings/investme
+health responsible credit month, to one of action plan with year savings/investme

-Health and/or financial the following the bank using ycai nt accounts for
+and/or financial the following the bank using nt accounts for

 health.
 Including digital platforms the bank's which spending

 training to attend (measure those services.
 A exceeded 90% of

-the needs of \ financial action inflows for more
+the needs of applicable for financial action 1 inflows for more

-prioritized groups. applicable for your bank): than 6 months in
+prioritized groups. your bank): plan is anything than 6 months in

-Effective means Online internet plan is anything that helps the

-that the bank has the year within the
+Effective means Online internet that helps the the year within the

-banking and/or customer build reporting period
+that the bank has banking and/or customer build 1 reporting period

-measured if the mobile phone financial compared to the
+measured if the mobile phone financial 1 compared to the

 initiative is banking and/or resilience.
 It is total of customers

 successful in digital tools done "with the within PRB scope.

-generating the (including bank" if the bank Focus on main
+generating the (including bank" if the bank 1 Focus on main

-desired results of can visualize, l l
+desired results of 1 1 can visualize,